 Last week we reached out to a panel of experts to weigh in on a controversial topic: borrowing to invest.
-Using leverage isn’t for the faint of heart.
-That’s why most of our experts suggested avoiding leveraged investing and instead focus on building wealth the old-fashioned way – by saving over time.
+Leveraged investing isn’t for the faint of heart.
+That’s why most of our experts suggested avoiding leverage and instead focus on building wealth the old-fashioned way – by saving over time.

 So if leveraged investing is an act of sin for 90 percent of investors, this post is for the other 10 percent who understand the risks but just can’t help themselves.

 Below are some thoughts from our panel of experts on how to minimize risk when using margin, and how to build a successful leveraged investing strategy.

 Buying investments on margin in a brokerage account is one way of leveraging.
 The more comfortable plan is to use your line of credit, or arrange an investment loan from a bank or other lender.